 WHAT IS ECONOLOGY?

+"Econology is the biological view of civilization.
 It replaces our conventional economic view with a more scientitifc alternative."

-Most people are savvy enough to recognise there is an obvious difference between what is good for the economy versus what is good for humans, so, the priority now is to shift our efforts into developing the appropriate knowledge-base providing the unwelcome-yet-necessary damage report.
-Such a feat is only possible with econology.
-Perhaps the most beautiful part about econology is how simple and intuitive the concepts are, with glaringly obvious realisations just inches beneath the surface of the preconceptions we hold about our civilised way of life.
+When it comes to interpreting and understanding the behaviours of any animal we apply biological sciences like ecology and ethology which apply to humans exactly the same way, yet do not rely on unscientific and abstract novel concepts which economic theory does.
+What comes next for us is to formally recognise the irreconcilability between economics and ecology so we can move forward from the dissonances and social confusion leading us astray.
+Most people are savvy enough to recognise there is an obvious difference between what is good for the economy versus what is good for humans, so the priority now is to shift our efforts into developing the appropriate knowledge-base which provides the unwelcome-yet-necessary damage report.
+Such a feat is possible with the field of econology which uses simple and intuitive concepts to extract new knowledge from just inches beneath the surface, where the preconceptions we hold about our civilised way of life obstruct the view.